bcgov/platform-services-registry-api/README.md

 ### Queries (USER)

-`userPublicCloudProjects`
+- `userPublicCloudProjects`
-`userPublicCloudProjectById`
+- `userPublicCloudProjectById`
-`userPublicCloudActiveRequests`
+- `userPublicCloudActiveRequests`
-`

 # Mutations

 ## Public Cloud Project Request

 To create a public cloud project request, use the `publicCloudProjectRequest` mutation.
-This mutation accepts the following arguments:
+This mutation accepts the following required arguments:

 - `name`: The name of the project.
 - `description`: A brief description of the project.